LoginRadius/python-sdk/README.md

 <h6 id="CreateAccount-post-"> Account Create (POST)</h6>
  This API is used to create an account in Cloud Storage.
-This API bypass the normal email verification process and manually creates the user. <br><br>In order to use this API, you need to format a JSON request body with all of the mandatory fields  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-create)
+This API bypass the normal email verification process and manually creates the user. <br><br>To use this API, you need to format a JSON request body with all the mandatory fields  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-create)

  ```